June 24th

 Commentary:

-They say, 'there isn't enough darkness in the world to put out the light of one little candle'.
+There isn't enough darkness in the world to put out the light of one little candle.
 At the same time, at the other end of the spectrum, 'there isn't enough light in this world to eradicate an ounce of the darkness within, without listening to the wise words of wisdom from the learned'!

-The poet says, the ignorance within (which is equated to darkness), can be eradicated only through listening to the wise words of the learned.
+The ignorance within (equated to darkness), can be eradicated only through listening to the wise words of the learned.
 Even if a hundred suns rise at once and a hundred moons emerge along with them, all that collective light is not sufficient to decimate the ignorance within!
-The one and only ray of hope to cure that internal murkiness is, 'listening to the teaching of the great masters and seers'.
+The one and only ray of hope to cure the internal murkiness is, 'listening to the teaching of the great masters and seers'.
 No other choice!

 Isn't it better to light that candle of knowledge than curse the darkness?!

-May the quest of finding the light within bring us to our gurus.
-May each of us find our guiding light and tread with ease towards attaining our goal.
+May the quest to find the light within bring us to our gurus.
+May we find our guiding light and tread towards our goal with ease.

 pada vigrahaH: